HagenFarrell/HospitalScenario/README.md

     1. Clone the repository: `git clone https://github.com/HagenFarrell/HospitalScenario.git`
     2. Navigate to the project directory: `cd HospitalScenario`
     3. Open the `HospitalScenario` project using the Unity Hub (ensure Unity version 2021.1.4f1 is installed and selected).
-    4. Once the project is open in the Unity Editor, locate and open the main scene file within `Assets/_HTTX/_Scenes/` (likely named `HospitalScene` or similar).
+    4. Once the project is open in the Unity Editor, locate and open the main scene file within `Assets/_HTTX/Scenes/`
     5. No additional package installations or configurations are typically required beyond letting Unity import the project assets.
 * **Hardware Setup:**
     * it runs on a standard PC.
 Ensure PC meets Unity's minimum requirements, with a dedicated GPU recommended.